-Bitcoin is entering the mainstream and there is almost no payment method imaginable that you can’t use it to buy the crypto flag bearer.
+Bitcoin is entering the mainstream and there is almost no payment method imaginable that you can’t use to buy the crypto flag bearer.
 Granted, some of them need a workaround but still, you can convert almost anything of any value to bitcoins or some other crypto.

 It comes as no surprise that buying bitcoin with Google Pay is also possible on a decent number of crypto platforms.